SmileDirectClub reports bigger quarterly loss on higher expenses

-(Reuters) - SmileDirectClub Inc (SDC.O) reported a bigger quarterly loss on Tuesday, as the teeth alignment company spent more on marketing, in the company’s first results since going public in September.
+Nov 12 (Reuters) - SmileDirectClub Inc reported a bigger quarterly loss on Tuesday, as the teeth alignment company spent more on marketing, in the company’s first results since going public in September.

 Net loss attributable widened to $88.3 million, or 89 cents per share, in the third quarter ended Sept.
 30, from a loss of $14.9 million, a year earlier.